 Natasha O. Ramer earned her Masters of Fine Arts at the Russian Academy of the Performing Arts (GITIS) in Moscow, where she studied with the renowned actress and director Maria Knebel from Moscow Arts Theater, and later with Anatoly Efros and Yuri Liubimov.
 She directed plays throughout Russia and Lithuania and was Artistic Director of Lithuania’s Siauliai Drama Theater.

-Since coming to New Orleans, Ramer has brought numerous theatrical productions, concerts, poetry readings, lectures, and festivals to the area to foster an awareness and celebration of Russian culture.
-In 1999, she established Moscow Nights Inc., which is dedicated to preserving Russian culture in Louisiana.
+Since coming to New Orleans, Ramer has brought numerous theatrical productions, concerts, poetry readings, lectures, and festivals to the area to foster an awareness and celebration of Russian and Eastern European Culture.
+In 1999, she established Moscow Nights Inc., which is dedicated to preserving Russian and Eastern European Culture in Louisiana.
 She continues to serve as the artistic director of Moscow Nights and is a driving force behind The Russian Winter Festival, which takes place every other year.
 It has become a favorite among New Orleans festival goers.

 Ramer’s directing record in the United States includes